Skip to content

 Before adding a peer, you and the account servicing entity you intend to peer with must both:

-• Communicate a connection endpoint for the other peer to send packets to.
+The connection endpoint will be a url that the other peer will send packets to.

-• Define a maxPacketAmount value, which specifies the maximum packet size you are willing to accept from the peer.
+The maxPacketAmount specifies the maximum packet size you are willing to accept from the peer.
 Your peer’s maxPacketAmount value does not need to match, as this value is independently set by each ASE.
 If omitted, payments will not be broken into smaller packets.

 Set up peering in Rafiki